18 May 2017 (Thursday), 12:00 p.m.

 “Making LSD a psychotomimetic in Los Angeles, 1950s-1960s”

-Rob Schraff (PhD candidate in History)
+Rob Schraff (Ph.D. candidate in History)

-Abstract: From the mid 1950s to the early 1960s, LSD was seen as a potential breakthrough in the treatment of alcoholism and other behavioral and emotional disorders; Sidney Cohen and Keith Ditman at UCLA were among the researchers working on these problems.
+Abstract: From the mid-1950s to the early 1960s, LSD was seen as a potential breakthrough in the treatment of alcoholism and other behavioral and emotional disorders; Sidney Cohen and Keith Ditman at UCLA were among the researchers working on these problems.
 The CIA took a very active interest in LSD at this time and sponsored a number of research programs.
-By the mid-60s, the hallucinogen had been labeled a “psychotomimetic,” a term which reflected common-sense understandings of experiences taking the drug, as well as the theoretical perception of LSD as a model for the understanding of schizophrenia and the development of antipsychotic drugs for its treatment.
+By the mid-60s, the hallucinogen had been labeled a “psychotomimetic,” a term that reflected common-sense understandings of experiences taking the drug, as well as the theoretical perception of LSD as a model for the understanding of schizophrenia and the development of antipsychotic drugs for its treatment.
 Again, UCLA was a major site for the latter project, with Louis Jolyon West and Daniel X. Freedman involved both before and after they came to Los Angeles.
 In this work-in-progress, Schraff will explore the history of LSD’s labeling as a psychotomimetic, from the metaphorical to the neurophysiological, in the mid to late 20th century.

 June 2, 2014

 “Looping Genomes: Diagnostic Expansion and the Genetic Makeup of the Autism Population”

 Gil Eyal (Professor of Sociology, Columbia University) - this meeting is additionally co-sponsored by the History of Science, Technology, and Medicine Program in the UCLA Department of History